bravecollective/neucore-api-go/docs/ApplicationESIApi.md

 func main() {
-    esiPathQuery := "esiPathQuery_example" // string | The ESI path and query string (without the datasource parameter). datasource := "datasource_example" // string | The EVE character ID those token should be used to make the ESI request.
-Optionally                             followed by a colon and the name of an EVE login to use an alternative ESI token.
+    esiPathQuery := "esiPathQuery_example" // string | The ESI path and query string (without the datasource parameter). neucoreEveCharacter := "neucoreEveCharacter_example" // string | The EVE character ID those token should be used.
+Has priority over the query                             parameter 'datasource' (optional) neucoreEveLogin := "neucoreEveLogin_example" // string | The EVE login name from which the token should be used, defaults to core.default. (optional) datasource := "datasource_example" // string | The EVE character ID those token should be used from the default login to make the ESI                             request.
+Optionally followed by a colon and the name of an EVE login to use an alternative                             ESI token. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.ApplicationESIApi.EsiV2(context.Background()).EsiPathQuery(esiPathQuery).Datasource(datasource).Execute()
+    resp, r, err := apiClient.ApplicationESIApi.EsiV2(context.Background()).EsiPathQuery(esiPathQuery).NeucoreEveCharacter(neucoreEveCharacter).NeucoreEveLogin(neucoreEveLogin).Datasource(datasource).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `ApplicationESIApi.EsiV2``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)